 About me

-My background includes studies in anthropology, sociology, and psychology, alongside training in hatha yoga, coaching, including relationship and intimacy work, somatic practices, cyclical living, and perinatal support.
-Together, these perspectives shape the way I accompany families through a holistic, mindful approach — with attention to the mind–body connection, cultural context, relational dynamics, and the emotional landscape of pregnancy and birth.
+My background includes studies in anthropology, sociology, and psychology, alongside training in hatha yoga, embodied coaching, including relationship and intimacy work, somatic practices, cyclical living, ayurveda and full-spectrum perinatal support.
+Together, these perspectives shape the way I accompany families through a holistic, mindful approach, with attention to the mind–body connection, cultural context, relational dynamics, and the emotional landscape of pregnancy and birth.

 This work is rooted in deep respect for the transformative nature of birth and understanding of trust, vulnerability, and the importance of creating spaces where individuals feel secure and supported.